Chapter 27: Masters of War

 Before 74 could tell him that he’d also had this dream, 63 was gone.

 The doctor pulled 74’s file up and read, brow furrowed.
 She wasn’t an Operative.
-She was allowed to show concern, or confusion, or whatever it was that drew her mouth downwards.
+She was permitted to show concern, or confusion, or whatever it was that drew her mouth downwards.

-“I missed you too,” she added, voice softening.
+“I missed you too,” she said.
+“Quick.
+Before she comes back.”

-74 spun the monitor around and examined his file.
+74 jerked the screen around and confronted his file.

 Operative A1074.
 A picture of himself he didn’t recall having taken; his hair was long, his face unshaved.
 His eyes were dull and empty.